 Tracking expenses in CountAbout

 Tracking expenses in CountAbout is easy.
 You can link your bank accounts.
-Then, when you log into CountAbout it will automatically download all new transactions across your accounts and load them to your dashboard.
+Then, when you log into CountAbout it will automatically download all new financial transactions across your accounts and load them to your dashboard.
 You can use manual entry to input cash transaction either on the web or Apple/Android mobile devices.

 Before CountAbout will record the transactions, you need to review and inspect them.
 This is a super important feature for me.
 I’ve used other budgeting apps like Mint or Personal Capital and would “see” various dial gauges of my spending but never really “felt” their impact.
 That’s why I used a spreadsheet for so long.
 I wanted to get “physical” with each transaction.